 In North America, legends of haunted places often claim they have been built on an “Indian burial ground.”
 Indigenous burial ground urban legends are so widely shared they’ve become a part of popular culture.
 Writers used them repeatedly as a literary device in horror until they became a comedic cliché and eventually a meme.

-The last hosted hashtag day was held on Thursday 3rd March, 2022.
-However!
-We do hope that people will continue to use the hashtag each week.
-We’d love people to share their own folklore to the tag, and support each other–and maintain the community–by liking and sharing each other’s posts.
-The latest #FolkloreThursday tweets can always […]
+How to take part in the hashtag day each week We’d love people to share their own folklore to the #FolkloreThursday hashtag, and support each other – and help the community thrive – by liking and sharing each other’s posts.
+The latest #FolkloreThursday tweets can always be viewed here (just by searching for #FolkloreThursday on […]

 Folklore and tales form a gigantic living web that threads through our cultures and societies.
 I see it as analogous to mycelium, the fungal mesh beneath the ground: a gigantic, intricate system of connection that feeds and informs the trees and plants that sprout above the surface whilst quietly spreading, putting out feelers, thriving.